-Eating healthy on a budget can be tricky but if you meal plan properly you can take most of the guesswork out of your grocery bill – enjoy these cheap dinner ideas to get you started!
+Eating healthy on a budget can be tricky but meal planning helps immensely – enjoy these cheap dinner ideas to get you started!

 You don't need to buy a bunch of expensive produce and boneless skinless chicken breasts every week in order to eat healthy, and you can still enjoy more expensive cuts of meat every so often.

 As a former student who used to eat ALL her meals at home, I feel especially qualified to write this post on eating healthy on a budget.
 I really knew how to make my dollar stretch in the grocery store and hopefully you'll get a few handy tips from me here.